-If you must, start with tiny portions and see how your animal reacts.
+Start with tiny portions and see how your animal reacts if you must.
 But generally speaking, you are better off giving them dry cat food.

-Raw potatoes are also tricky to swallow and could cause choking or cause a blockage in the cat’s digestive system resulting in medical emergencies.
+Raw potatoes are also tricky to swallow and could cause choking or blockage in the cat’s digestive system, resulting in medical emergencies.

 Besides being incredibly high in calories, French fries are laden with fats that are difficult to digest.
-This can lead to vomiting, diarrhea, or a host of other health issues.
+This can lead to vomiting, diarrhea, or other health issues.
 Of course, one or two pieces won’t kill your cat, but the potential side effects aren’t worth the risk.

 These contain oils, preservatives, spices, and other chemicals that might be harmful to your cat.
-It is best to steer clear of these when it comes to snacks for your kitty.
+It is best to steer clear of these regarding snacks for your kitty.